nerthul11/GodhomeRandomizer/ReadMe.md

 This allows you to randomize the obtention status of the Pantheon Bindings (Nail/Shell/Charms/Soul) both individually and all at once, and also the status of a hitless Pantheon run.

-NOTE: To obtain Godhome Lifeblood you need two things.
-- Getting a binding item.
-- Complete its corresponding Pantheon, with or without bindings.
-- Getting the "All Bindings" check doesn't add to the lifeblood counter.
+__NOTE:__ To obtain Godhome Lifeblood you need to get the individual binding item (or location if vanilla).
+Getting the "All Bindings" check doesn't add to the lifeblood counter.

 All this can add up to a whopping total of __206__ new items and locations to the Randomization pool!